texus/TGUI/donate/index.md

 ---
 If you really like this library then feel free to donate.

-My yearly cost on domain names and hosting is less than 30 euros and I have no problem paying this with my own money.
-But if you want to help paying part of the cost, you are welcome.
+My yearly cost on domain names and hosting is around 80 euros and I have no problem paying this with my own money.
+But if you want to help paying part of the cost, donations are welcome.

+<p></p>

 <form action="https://www.paypal.com/cgi-bin/webscr" method="post" target="_top">
 <input type="hidden" name="cmd" value="_s-xclick">